kingarthurdavis78/startup/README.md

-# THE GPT PARTY PACK
+# THE ARTificial PARTY PACK

-The GPT Party Pack is a collection of party games infused with the power of the world renound language model, GPT!
+The ARTificial Party Pack is a collection of party games infused with the power of the world renound language model, GPT!

 ## Games